-For more information, see the Instructions for Form 4255
+For more information, see the Instructions for Form 4255.

-See section 46(g)(4) (as in effect on November 4, 1990), and related regulations, if you made a withdrawal from a capital construction fund set up under the Merchant

-Marine Act of 1936 to pay the principal of any debt incurred in connection with a vessel on which you claimed investment
+See section 46(g)(4) (as in effect on November 4, 1990), and related regulations, if you made a withdrawal from a capital construction fund set up under the Merchant Marine Act of 1936 to pay the principal of any debt incurred in connection with a vessel on which you claimed investment credit.

+Any required recapture is reported on Form 4255.
 For details, see Form 4255, Recapture of Investment Credit.